Cell Therapy Program, LN-Cast 01

 Other Remarkable Products Based on LN-Cast

-- Additional LN-Cast permutations of miRNA pairs (stable allogenic CAR T cells or off the shelf)
+- Additional LN-Cast permutations of miRNA pairs (also suitable for stable allogenic or off the shelf CAR T cells) for the treatment of:

 - Solid tumors